 One Risk Society? or Multiple?

 This paper makes a case for social media as a space for forming a world-risk society.
-Using Beck’s formulation of reflexive modernity, this paper moves away from perceiving risk as an expert’s arena devoid of human experiences.
+Using Beckโs formulation of reflexive modernity, this paper moves away from perceiving risk as an expertโs arena devoid of human experiences.
 This paper argues that the COVID-19 pandemic led to a risk society on Twitter in three forms: a site for disseminating information, battling misinformation, and forming solidarities.

-Throughout this paper, risk society was treated as an elite endeavour—with the luxury of social media and internet access.
+Throughout this paper, risk society was treated as an elite endeavour, with the luxury of social media and internet access.
+If so, is the formation of a world risk society limited to elites?
+Or can we imagine multiple forms of risk societies?

 For instance, in Asian and African societies, rural and tribal communities do not have access to basic amenities, including a good healthcare system.
 Did these societies not form risk societies based on their shared knowledge?
 These questions, however, are beyond the scope of this research.
 But these questions may provide an excellent extension to the study of risk societies.